pmem/ndctl/cxl/cxl-list.md

 the listing.

 `-p; --port=`
-Specify CXL Port device name(s), device id(s), and or port type names to filter the listing.
+Specify CXL Port device name(s) ("port2"), device id(s) ("2"), host
+device name(s) ("pci0000:34"), and / or port type name(s) to filter the
+listing.
 The supported port type names are "root" and "switch".
-Note that a bus object is also a port, so the following two syntaxes are equivalent:
+Note that a bus object is also a port, so the following two syntaxes are
+equivalent:

 <!-- -->